26 Great Books on Vietnam

 “The single thing that alters, distinguishes, and sets Vietnamese apart from Thai, Cambodian, Lao, or any other Southeast Asian cuisine is the presence and abundance of herbs”

 The best food I’ve ever eaten in Asia was in Vietnam.
 Not Japan and not Thailand.
-But Vietnam It’s fresh, healthy, and complex, and it’s got these wonderful herbs I’d never seen before.
+But Vietnam.
+It’s fresh and healthy and the flavors are complex, and it has these wonderful herbs I’d never seen before.
 So, I was eager to read Eating Vietnam by former street food blogger, Graham Holiday.
-I figured since he’d lived in Vietnam for over 10 years, he had enough street cred to write about Vietnamese food.
+Since he’d lived in Vietnam for over 10 years, I figured he had enough street cred to write about Vietnamese food.

-It wasn’t until I got to the Saigon section (57% on my Kindle) that I started to really enjoy the book.
+It wasn’t until I got to the Saigon section (57% on my Kindle) that the book got REALLY good.
 Holiday focuses less on himself and more on the food.
 The chapters on the differences between Ha Noi and Sai Gon cuisine are particularly fascinating.

-Verdict: If you’re looking for a book on Vietnam’s food, buy Eating Vietnam.
+Verdict: If you’re looking for a book on Vietnam’s food, buy it!

 The Eaves of Heaven is Andrew X Pham’s second book.
 In his first one, Catfish and Mandala, he recounts his travels by bike around Vietnam.
-In The Eaves of Heaven, he tells the history of Vietnam through the story of his father. is father lived through the Japanese occupation of Vietnam, the French-Indochina War, and the Vietnam War.
+In The Eaves of Heaven, he tells the history of Vietnam through his father’s life story.
+His father lived through the Japanese occupation of Vietnam, the French-Indochina War, and the Vietnam War.
 His father’s family was once wealthy landowners who had to flee from their home in the North to the South when the country was divided.
-Whereas I wasn’t so impressed with his first book, I thoroughly enjoyed his second one.
+His second book is sooooo much better than his first.

 The premise is that if the United States had understood Vietnamese history and culture, then it would never have gotten into a war in the first place.